Smilin-Dominator/mysql-and-python-billing/README.md

 remove two dolls from Doll A and get 1 more of Doll B.
 <br>*Earlier: I actually didn't think of this back then, but most likely restart*
 <br>*Now: Use the 'update' function.
 You can remove 2 from DollA and add 2 to Doll B*
+##### Problem 5
+You leave for a well deserved coffee break, totally unaware that some dude just deleted your passwd.txt file.
+<br>*Earlier: He could immediately delete the password file, set the password to something else and do damage and *
+<br>*Now: The password's hash and it's salts are stored in the (log.txt) file, along with an MD5 hash, which proves that
+my program did this.
+If the MD5 Hashes don't match, your data has been tampered with, by a professional.*
 #### Conclusion
 Hope these scenarios helped you!
 I'll add more along with the new features that I add!
 <br>***Note: for a more detailed explanation of the functions, check the list below!***